Revenue Amplification Platform

 What does CPQ mean and why is it important?
 CPQ stands for Configure Price Quote.
-CPQ is important because it simplifies the quoting process.
+CPQ is important because it simplifies the quoting process for configurable products.
 CPQ software helps sales organizations configure product offerings, set up pricing rules and discounts, and generate error-free quotes and professional proposals customized to buyers’ needs.

 CPQ streamlines the sales process, reduces administrative tasks, and ensures the delivery of accurate quotes to buyers, which enhances the customer experience.
 Some advanced CPQ software solutions also track buyer engagement with the quote, monitor deal progress, and provide analytics on the sales process.

 The key functionality of CPQ is the ability to configure the right products to sell to your customer, whether you offer simple or very complex products.
 CPQ software solutions automate the quote generation process, taking into account product dependencies, pricing models, and discount policies.
 Professional proposals are then generated to send to the prospective customer.

 Configure Price Quote software encompasses a range of solutions: from very simple tools that allow salespeople to enter a product, select a discount, and generate a quote, to the other extreme which integrates with ERP systems such as shipping and inventory.

 Using CPQ software simplifies selling and improves sales efficiency by guiding sales reps through the quote process using a sales playbook.
 The Sales Playbook tool within the CPQ guides selling workflows to keep deals focused on buyer needs and drive deals forward.
 Sales reps can select the right configurations for each customer to ensure pricing consistency, error-free quoting, and faster approvals.